nhatcher/frontend-eqn/README.md

 - [ ] Add linter and READMEs
 - [ ] Add an actual calculator
 - [ ] Extend the calculator
-- [ ] Writeup a blog post with comparision
+- [ ] Writeup a blog post with comparison

-## The front end framework Cambrian explossion
+## The front end framework Cambrian explosion

 ## The node environment: npm (yarn and pnpm), npx